miniosushi/CS583_3D_project/README.md

 # CS583_3D_project
 Name of game: TBD

-Names of group members: Sofia Elenga, Abbey Herter,
+Names of group members: Sofia Elenga, Abbey Herter, Isabella Bardales

 Description of current target for the game (does not need to be final):TBD